Malik-Girondin/BTLO-Tool-Search/README.md

 # BTLO-Tool-Search

 This is a tool search for the Blue Team Labs Online Platform: [Blue Team Labs Online](https://blueteamlabs.online) powered by [Security Blue Team](https://securityblue.team).
+This is a great way to filter through the many labs to find the perfect one for your needs—without signing up intially.
+The project will be updated as new labs are added.

 ## Features
 - Search for cybersecurity labs by entering the name of a tool.